Transfer of Undertakings

-What can an employee do if he/shes loses employment terms and conditions when there is a transfer of undertakings ?.
+What can an employee do if he/she loses employment terms and conditions when there is a transfer of undertakings ?.

-Say Ms. X works in the Grand Hotel and this hotel is bought by another hotel, and Ms. X still works in the newly named hotel etc.
+Say Ms. X works in the Y Hotel and this hotel is bought by another hotel, and Ms. X still works in the newly named hotel etc.

 This is a transfer of undertaking situation and the employee has legal rights carried over in this regard.